International Studies & Programs

 About Michigan State University

-Michigan State University Spartans work to advance the common good with the uncommon will.
+Michigan State University Spartans work to advance the common good with uncommon will.
 The nation's pioneer land-grant university, MSU began as a bold experiment that democratized higher education and helped bring science and innovation into everyday life.
 Today, MSU is one of the top research universities in the world and home to a diverse community of dedicated students, scholars, athletes, artists, scientists, leaders.

 • History & Strong Academics: Founded in 1855, MSU is one of the top research universities in the world.
 MSU offers more than 200 programs of undergraduate, graduate, and professional study in 17 degree-granting colleges.